Reformist gains in Iran elections clear way for business boom

 "In economic affairs the next parliament will be much better than the current parliament," said Saeed Leylaz, an economist who served as advisor to reformist former president Mohammad Khatami.

-Iran faces deep problems including corruption, a shortage of investment and a lack of productivity, but "all these problems can be solved through liberalising the economy," he said.
+Iran faces deep problems including corruption, a shortage of investment and a lack of productivity, but "all these problems can be solved through liberalizing the economy," he said.

-Iranian investment banker Ramin Rabii said he expected the new parliament to address issues crucial to the business sector such as updating the country's commercial code, modernising labour laws and improving stock market regulation.
+Iranian investment banker Ramin Rabii said he expected the new parliament to address issues crucial to the business sector such as updating the country's commercial code, modernizing labor laws and improving stock market regulation.

 "If you have a parliament that is friendlier to the executive branch, things tend to move forward more easily," said Rabii, chief executive of investment group Turquoise Partners.

-"When business-related regulations need to be passed, or joint venture agreements are signed with foreign partners and are scrutinised by parliament - it all goes more smoothly."
+"When business-related regulations need to be passed, or joint venture agreements are signed with foreign partners and are scrutinized by parliament - it all goes more smoothly."

 One early result of the elections could be to allow the government to offer new oil and gas contracts to foreign firms, a cornerstone of its plans to raise energy production after international sanctions on Tehran were lifted last month.